wustl-data/wustl-data.github.io/docs/modules/cleaning/Background/evaluating.md

 #### Pandas profiling

-Pandas profiling is a much more advanced version of the `describe` method.
+The [`pandas-profiling` package](https://pandas-profiling.ydata.ai/docs/master/index.html) is a much more advanced version of the `describe` method.
 It will give us a much more detailed summary of the data set, including the data types, missing values, histograms, and correlation matrices for our data.
 Use this if you're looking for a more in-depth analysis of your data set.

 ### Data Visualization